-Often, an object that is animated on the Stage will have its own animation.
-For example, the wings of a butterfly moving across the Stage may flap as it moves.
+Often, an object that is animated on the Stage will have its own internal animation.
+For example, the wings of a butterfly moving across the Stage may flap as the butterfly moves.
 Or the alien that you swapped with the rocket ship could be waving his arms.
 These kinds of animations are called nested animations because they are contained inside the movie clip symbols.
-Movie clip symbols have their own timeline that is independent of the main Timeline.
+Movie clip symbols have their own timeline that is independent of the main timeline.

 In this example, you’ll give the alien his own independent movement so he can wave as he flies across the Stage.

 We’ll animate some of the symbols that make up the alien’s body to allow him to wave.

 In the Library panel, double-click the alien movie clip symbol icon.

 You are now in symbol-editing mode for the alien movie clip symbol.
 The alien appears in the middle of the Stage.
 In the timeline, the parts of the alien are separated in layers.